mjames-upc/awips-docs/docs/devguide/data-flow.md

 ## Data Purge Architecture

 Raw data storage and processed data storage use two different purge mechanisms.
-For processed data storage, AWIPS II implements a plugin based purge strategy, where the user has the option to change the purge frequency for each plugin individually.
+For processed data storage, AWIPS implements a plugin based purge strategy, where the user has the option to change the purge frequency for each plugin individually.

 ### Raw Data Purge